 AFLP is happy to welcome Dr. Michael A. Fors as new member of its BG-Net international advisory committee.
 Dr. Fors has been a long-standing core faculty member of the Hiroshima Fellowship for Afghanistan from its inception and an advisor to the Institute (See Dr. Fors’ brief bio below).

 Dr. Fors and Humaira Khan-Kamal led the Grant-Writing/Fundraising Workshop for AFLP/BG-Net.
-In the first of the two-part series, participants learned some of the basic concepts of fundraising and components of a project proposal, and also heard from UNITAR AFLP Community Leaders, namely Najib Sabory and Najeeb Ahmadzai, about their fundraising practices in an Afghan context.
+In the first of the two-part series, participants learned some of the basic concepts of fundraising and components of a project proposal, and also heard from UNITAR AFLP Community Leaders about their fundraising practices in an Afghan context.

 Kabul, Bamyan and Paktia university teams will start to prepare project proposals based on the information they have learned at the workshop.
 They will initially focus on seed money grants as the first phase of their fund raising.